 Through isolation and hardware partitioning, a hypervisor can corral mixed-criticality software components in different virtual machines, preventing one from interfering with another, and providing a much simpler path to system certification.
 Industrial platforms, aerospace and defense systems, medical applications, and autonomous automotive systems now driving the expansion of machine learning and AI inference are all benefiting from the software separation enabled by hypervisors.

 On one side of the demo, an inverted pendulum system keeps a ruler balanced upright by turning motors on and off with a precise algorithm.
 In the real world, this side of the demo represents a real-time industrial system, an embedded ADAS application, an exoplanetary-bound rocket, or any other time-critical system that might be hindered by unexpected computing restraints.

 On the other side, fully functioning and playable in various levels of gore: Doom, a multimedia application that simulates the pressure of dynamic computing demands on a multi-core processor enhanced by a baremetal Xen-based hypervisor.

 Running the open source version of Doom on the Xilinx Zynq UltraScale+ MPSoC ZCU102 Evaluation Board alongside the inverted pendulum application shows how mixed criticality processes can operate without interfering with each other, even if one of the applications crashes.
 Further driving the point home, a big red button allows a user to crash the Doom game, while the pendulum continues to function without losing accuracy.

-It’s interactive and fun to play with, and the technology at work demonstrates a key benefit of the Virtuosity hypervisor.
+It’s interactive and fun to play with, and the technology at work demonstrates a key benefit of the seL4 hypervisor.

-If you would like to build new products or enhance your business with the Virtuosity hypervisor, contact DornerWorks for a consultation today.
+If you would like to build new products or enhance your business with the trusted base of seL4, schedule a meeting with us today.